conanzhangtech/conanzhang.tech/exampleSite/content/kb/vmware001.md

 {{< image src="images/kb/Screenshot 2025-01-20 at 17.52.54.png" command="fill" option="q100" class="img-fluid" >}}

-#### Step 2: Create and publish a certificate template for web enrollment
+#### Step 2: Create and issue a certificate template for web enrollment

 ###### Step 2a: Log in to your Windows Server installed with the Certificate Authority role.